How to create a Power BI Heatmap

 Below are the five different ways organizations use heatmaps in the Power BI dashboards:

-• Refining distribution networks: Enterprises can also use heatmaps to identify new places for distribution or service centers.
-By analyzing customer density, using the color patches, companies can map the locations from where they can provide efficient services to the maximum number of customers.
+Enterprises can also use heatmaps to identify new places for distribution or service centers.
+By analyzing customer density, using color patches, companies can map the locations from which they can provide efficient services to the maximum number of customers.

-• Analyzing third-party data for marketing campaigns: By mapping the data sets gathered from different websites, you can easily identify the places to run your marketing campaigns and reach out to relevant customers.
-For instance, you can use the demographics data to see where the majority of your target customers live and the time they are most likely to see your campaigns.
+By mapping the data sets gathered from different websites, you can easily identify the places to run your marketing campaigns and reach out to relevant customers.
+For instance, you can use the demographic data to see where the majority of your target customers live and when they are most likely to see your campaigns.

 Enroll in our Power BI Certification training and start learning Power BI!

-Now that you have the knowledge of what heatmaps in Power BI are and the different ways to implement them, let us move forward and create a Power BI heatmap custom visualization.
+Now that you know what heatmaps in Power BI are and the different ways to implement them, let us move forward and create a Power BI heatmap custom visualization.

 Power BI Heatmap Visual